 So why bother with estimates from aggregated search queries?
 Traditional flu surveillance is very important, but most health agencies focus on a single country or region and only update their estimates once per week.
 Google Flu Trends is currently available for a number of countries around the world and is updated every day, providing a complement to these existing systems.

 Early detection of a disease outbreak can reduce the number of people affected.
 If a new strain of influenza virus emerges under certain conditions, a pandemic could ensue with the potential to cause millions of deaths (as happened, for example, in 1918).
 Our up-to-date influenza estimates may enable public health officials and health professionals to better respond to seasonal epidemics and pandemics.

 Each season we evaluate the model's estimates against data from traditional flu surveillance systems.
 We look at three indicators of accuracy: estimation of the start of flu season, estimation of when the flu season peaks, and estimation of the severity of the season.
 Based on this evaluation, we may update the model to improve its performance.

-For those interested, we provide estimates produced by our models when retroactively applied to historical data:
+For research purposes, we provide the estimates below that our models produce when retroactively applied to all historical data:

 Learn more about the research behind Google Flu Trends: